 • Sleep

-Each of these symptom categories are explained in great detail in this article — as you read it, make notes of the symptoms you are experiencing in these four areas.
-No one enjoys life when dealing with dizziness, balance and vision issues, or challenges with memory or processing information.
-It’s frustrating to feel more irritable than usual, or feel depressed or anxious after a concussion.
-An injury to your brain can easily impact your sleep, which prevents your brain from getting the rest it needs to heal at night.
+No one enjoys life when dealing with dizziness, balance and vision issues, or challenges with memory or thinking.
+It’s frustrating to be more irritable than usual, or feel depressed or anxious after a concussion.
+An injury to your brain can easily impact your sleep, which prevents your brain from getting the rest it needs to reset at night.

-The goal of using a variety of evaluations is to ensure your mind and body are being thoroughly evaluated and to rule out any other cause for your symptoms.
+Why use a variety of evaluations?
+By looking at different assessments, you can rule out any other cause for your troubling symptoms.
 In addition to reviewing your injury history and monitoring your symptoms, your doctor may perform a combination of any of the following exams to determine if you have PCS:

 • Advanced neurological medical exam: This neurological exam entails evaluations of your nervous system.
 Physicians may use tools such as lights and reflex hammers.